logic-and-learning-lab/Popper/README.md

 These declarations say that Popper can use the symbol *grandparent* with two arguments in the head of a rule and *mother* or *father* in the body, also each with two arguments.

 #### Noisy examples
-Popper can learn from [noisy](https://arxiv.org/pdf/2308.09393.pdf) with the `--noisy` flag.
-In this case, Popper learns the minimal description length program.
+Popper can learn from [noisy](https://arxiv.org/pdf/2308.09393.pdf) data with the `--noisy` flag.
+Popper learns the minimal description length program.

 #### Recursion
-Recursion allows Popper to learn programs where a predicate symbol appears in both the head and body of a rule, such as to find a duplicate element (`python popper.py examples/find-dupl`) in a list:
+Popper can learn recursive programs where a predicate symbol appears in both the head and body of a rule, such as to find a duplicate element (`python popper.py examples/find-dupl`) in a list:
 ```prolog
 f(A,B):- tail(A,C),head(A,B),element(C,B).
 f(A,B):- tail(A,C),f(C,B).
 ```
-To enable recursion add `enable_recursion.` to the bias file.
-However, recursion is expensive, so it is best to try without it first.
+To enable recursion, add `enable_recursion.` to the bias file.
+However, recursion is expensive, so it is best to avoid it if possible.

 #### Types
 Popper supports type annotations in the bias file.
 A type annotation is of the form `type(p,(t1,t2,...,tk)` for a predicate symbol `p` with arity `k`, such as: